dlgur1994/Classifying-Words-of-a-Person-with-Articulation-Disorder-using-Deep-Learning/README.md

 - extract features
     - ExtractFeature.py
     - extract MFCC
-        - n_mfcc = 13 -> for speech recognition, 13 mfcc features are usually used.
+        - n_mfcc = 13 -> for speech recognition, 13 mfcc features are usually used
-    - normalize MFCC features
     - make the length of input same
     - store features into a npz file